Skip to content

 Can young kids actually focus on a screen for 45 minutes?

-Most kids over four manage 30–45 minutes brilliantly with interactive screen-share games, virtual whiteboards and a parent in the room.
+Most kids over four manage 30 to 45 minutes brilliantly with interactive screen-share games, virtual whiteboards and a parent in the room.
 For toddlers we usually recommend shorter sessions or family coaching with the parent doing the direct work.

 Can you still help with sensory or regulation work online?

-For sensory diet planning, regulation strategies and parent coaching — yes, video works well.
+For sensory diet planning, regulation strategies and parent coaching, yes, video works well.
 For hands-on sensory gym work (swings, deep pressure, full-body input), we'll recommend an in-home or in-clinic session instead.
-Often a mix of both is the best plan.
+Often a mix of both is the right approach.

 Can I record sessions to rewatch later?